CPUjoker303/netlify2.0/content/posts/best-cartridge-alignment-protractor-2020.md

 ![Cartridge Elevation Alignment Ruler Headshell Block VTA Azimuth Ruler](/uploads/vta-azimuth-ruler-lp-vinyl-record-player-tonearm-alignment-ruler-headshell.png "Cartridge Elevation Alignment Ruler Headshell Block VTA Azimuth Ruler")

 This is a very inexpensive and handy item that will help you out to adjust the azimuth on the turntable.
 It is VTA (vertical tracking alignment) & Azimuth alignment.
 It is a high definition and comes with a PU leather bag, and you can use it very easily.
+The tool is high penetration, and it uses a headshell alignment block.
+It is great to test your headshell.
+You can buy it for your phono cartridge.
+You will find really quite helpful a magnifying glass.

 #### Specifications